|

 Scout patches available.
 As a result, he and a group of graduates

-procured locally-made examples.
 The team of LT H. L. Adkins (front, center), the last Scout team formed.
 (C. Bertoch) On the other hand, it appears that the Meyer-made patches were available to Scouts of the ninth class, though by what mechanism one can only speculate.
 Training of the ninth, and final, class was cut short by two weeks by the surrender of the Japanese.
 Nevertheless, one Scout team, under Lt.
 H. L. Adkins, was formed from the class, and, with other Scouts, served as General Krueger's personal honor guard in Japan.5 One can imagine the high-profile nature of such a role motivating the ASTC staff to provide the team with patches.
-Since

-exist.
 In

 1963 a brief article on the Alamo Scouts appeared in The Trading Post,